Free Motion Quilting Thread Problem

 When Thread Snaps

-If your thread literally snaps as you stitch, that points to the needle tension being too
+If your thread literally snaps as you stitch, that points to the needle tension being too tight.

 If you are using a monofilament thread, you'll need to reduce the needle tension adjustment to offset the tension this stretchy thread adds as you stitch.
 I usually reduce my thread tension by 2 whole numbers for monofilament thread and then test on a practice quit sandwich.